 The Agile Team Facilitation course is the first step towards achieving the coveted expert level in ICAgile’s Agile Coaching track (ICP-ATF certification).
 The course gives you the much-needed skills to design and conduct collaborative meetings while leading teams toward higher maturity levels, more effective results, and self-organization.

-The Agile Team Facilitation course gives you a jump-start on your coaching journey.
-It provides the essential team facilitation skills needed to lead teams towards greater agility.
+This course provides the essential team facilitation skills needed to lead teams towards greater agility.
 In addition to reviewing facilitation techniques for Agile practices, participants will also learn how to design and conduct other types of meetings to ensure successful outcomes.

 Available formats for this course